Andrew Farago: Cartoon Art Museum

-Andrew Farago has worked for the Cartoon Art Museum in San Francisco since the summer of 2000, starting as a volunteer.
+Andrew Farago worked for the Cartoon Art Museum in San Francisco from the summer of 2000 to 2026, starting as a volunteer.
 It is here that he met his future wife.
 He moved from volunteer status to a paid position in 2001, and in 2005 he was formally named Curator of the Cartoon Art Museum.
-In his time with CAM he has curated over 100 exhibits.
+In his time with CAM he curated over 100 exhibits.
+He left the museum in June 2026, after being arrested on invasion of privacy charges.

 Writing career

-Although remaining with the Cartoon Art Museum, Farago began to channel his love of cartoons into other venues.

 Magazines

 Farago has written for a number of magazines both online and in print related to cartoons such as Animation World Network, The Comics Journal, and The Comics Reporter.
 Topics covered have included the San Francisco-based comic book convention WonderCon, interviews with Patton Oswalt, Kyle Baker, and Keith Knight, as well as a retrospective on the 20th anniversary of Who Framed Roger Rabbit In recent years, he has penned a number of artist obituaries for The Comics Journal, including articles on Paul Coker Jr., Vincent Kukua, Jesse Hamm, Sharon Smith Kane, and Trina Robbins.